db-infoscreen - App/Infoscreen for Railway Departures in Germany

 and set `PERL5LIB=.../local/lib/perl5` before running index.pl or wrap it

 with `carton exec hypnotoad index.pl`.

-traffic volume, you may also want to increase the amount of worker processes
+traffic volume, you may also want to increase the amount of worker processes.

-and install a caching proxy in front of DBF.
 See the Setup notes below.

 Installation with Docker